-The Company's Board of Directors held four meetings during the last full fiscal year.
+The Company's Board of Directors held four regular meetings and two special telephonic meetings during the last full fiscal year.
 Each director attended at least 75% of the aggregate of all meetings of the Board of Directors and of all committees thereof on which he or she served.

 The Board of Directors has two committees, an Audit Committee and a Compensation Committee.
 The present members of the Audit Committee are H. Frederick Christie, Michael S. Gordon (Chairman) and Larry Alan Kay.
-The function of the Audit Committee is to review the services performed and to be

-(1) American Manual Fund, AMCAP Fund, U.S. Government Securities Fund, American High-Income Trust, American High-Income Municipal Bond Fund, American Variable Insurance Series, The Bond Fund of America, Capital Income Builder, Capital World Bond Fund, Capital World Growth and Income Fund, Cash Management Trust of America, Intermediate Bond Fund of America, Limited Term Tax-Exempt Bond Fund of America, The New Economy Fund, SMALL CAP World Fund, The Tax-Exempt Bond Fund of America.
-The Tax Exempt Fund of California, The Tax Exempt Money Fund of America, The U.S. Treasury Money Fund of America performed by the Company's independent public accountants and the cost of such services, to make recommendations regarding the engagement of such independent public accountants after consultation with management and to review the quarterly and year-end financial statements of the Company.
-During fiscal 1998, the Audit Committee communicated as it deemed necessary with the Company's accounting personnel and independent public accountants, and held one formal meeting.
+The function of the Audit Committee is to review the services performed and to be performed by the Company's independent public accountants and the cost of such services, to make recommendations regarding the engagement of such independent public accountants after consultation with management and to review the quarterly and year-end financial statements of the Company.
+During fiscal 1999, the Audit Committee communicated as it deemed necessary with the Company's accounting personnel and independent public accountants, and held one formal meeting.

 The members of the Compensation Committee are Frank Edelstein (Chairman), Neven C. Hulsey, Caroline W. Nahas and Patrick W. Rose.
 Responsibilities of the Compensation Committee include approval of remuneration arrangements for executive officers of the Company, review of compensation plans relating to executive officers and directors, including grants of stock options and other benefits under the Company's compensation plans, and general review of the Company's employee compensation policies.
 The Compensation Committee also acts as Administrator of the IHOP Corp.
 1991 Stock Incentive Plan.
-During fiscal 1998, the Compensation Committee communicated as it deemed necessary with management of the Company, and held one formal meeting.
+During fiscal 1999, the Compensation Committee communicated as it deemed necessary with management of the Company, and held one formal meeting.